kswada77/ImageNet/README.md

 * For watching log, go to "Help" --> "Message Log".

 * **My case and tips** are:
   - Downloading never started after waiting 24 hours.
-I checked "Message Log" and noticed that some relevant peers were found but the log shows endlessly "Ipv4 DHT not ready" and "IPv6 DHT not ready"
+I checked "Message Log" and noticed that some relevant peers were found but the log message kept showing "Ipv4 DHT not ready" and "IPv6 DHT not ready" endlessly.
   - So I opened "Settings" of the "Transmission" and go to "Network" tab.
 Changed receiving connection port to 80
   - **Uncheck**: using random ports, using UPnP or NAT-PMP
   - **Uncheck** also:  all options